e-freak/ngSharepoint/README.md

 Sharepoint Bindings for AngularJS.

 ##Features
+- Connect to a Sharepoint Instance either with either the JSOM or RESTful API
 - Access Sharepoint Lists with a SQL Like Syntax
 - Build and Run custom CAML Queries on Sharepoint Lists
+- Automatic (de)serialization of Classes to List Objects (implement __deserialize and __serialize for it to work)
+- Pre-built directives for Lists and Userprofiles

 ##Installation
 You can install ngSharepoint from bower with